Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 For the atmospheric structure models (ii) with self-consistent radiative-convective balance, the required inputs in Table \ref{tab:static_params} should suffice.
 If not, then additional outputs such as $T_{\rm surf}$ (Table \ref{tab:out}) can be used.
 In terms of the chemical composition for the static atmospheric structure models, they should, in principle, take at least the partial pressure of \ch{H2O} as input from an evolution model, or more species $x$ if offered by the evolution model and allowed by the capabilities of the static model.
 If an atmospheric structure model also calculates atmospheric speciation, then the elemental abundances are also acceptable inputs.
 If the composition is incomplete (i.e. if $\sum p_x<p_{\rm surf}$), then the input partial pressures should be normalized via

 These static structure models should output the pressure, temperature, and composition as a function of distance $z$ from the magma ocean surface.

+Static models are not expected to model interior properties such as viscosity, melt fraction, or radiogenic heating; these quantities are relevant only to evolutionary models.
+However, static models may ingest as many input parameters from the evolutionary model output as their framework supports, and should state which input quantities they make use of in the accompanying notes file.
 This framework will enable systematic comparison between time-dependent and equilibrium states, and provide a foundation for quantifying how stellar evolution and atmospheric escape jointly shape the thermal and compositional evolution of rocky planets.
 Outputs from the static models at times defined by Table~\ref{tab:snapshots_times} will enable consolidation of all simulation results, and a homogeneous intercomparison between evolutionary and static calculations.

+The characteristic ages $\tau_3$ through $\tau_9$ span the range of expected magma ocean lifetimes across the parameter space explored by \chili.
+The three specific ages selected as inputs for the static models will be chosen post-hoc from the evolutionary model ensemble, targeting times that capture key transitions in the solidification sequence (e.g., onset of rapid crystallization, rheological transition, and near-complete solidification).